Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_03/step_03.md

 # Scenario

+Taipy provides an easy Scenario management to efficiently:

-- Taipy efficiently manages the execution of your functions/pipelines.
+- manage the execution of your functions/pipelines.

-- Taipy manages data sources and monitors KPIs.
+- manage data sources and monitor KPIs.

-- Taipy provides an easy management of multiple pipelines and end-user scenarios which comes in handy in the context of Machine Learning or Mathematical optimization.
+It comes in handy in the context of Machine Learning or Mathematical optimization.

 To apprehend what is a _Scenario_, you need to understand the _Data node_ and _Task_ concepts.

 - [**Data Nodes**](../../../../manuals/core/concepts/data-node.md): are the translation of variables in Taipy.
 Data Nodes don't contain the data itself but point to the data and know how to retrieve it.
 These Data Nodes can point to different types of data sources like CSV files, Pickle files, databases, etc., and they can represent various types of Python variables such as integers, strings, data frames, lists, and more.

 - [**Tasks**](../../../../manuals/core/concepts/task.md): are the translation of functions in Taipy where their inputs and outputs are data nodes.